 This one is meant for lavish kitchens at big houses or the luxury cafes.
 The layout of the gallery kitchen designed by the Hamptons kitchens involves- the appliances are on one side and the counter side on the other end, while there is space in between for professionals to walk & work when your customers wait for the food to be cooked.
 This type has got its name from the ship’s gallery, where the cooking space is at a premium.

 Though, seldom used in restaurants, the U-Shaped or ‘Horseshoe’ Kitchen is an ideal pick for a single personnel cooking.
 The layout of this kitchen design is quite simplified; here the widened kitchen gallery opens to the living room.
 You can get rid of the wall and the cabinetry to create the seating for your chef.

 The L-shaped kitchens are embraced by homeowners belonging to the modern apartment culture where the use of the separate dining has vanished.
 This L kitchen layout let, more than one individual to cook and provides ample space for the restaurant fit out.
 The greater is the length of the room, the more the space for cooking at commercial spaces.

 5. The G-Shaped Kitchen

-The design of this kitchen is quite similar to the U-shaped layout; expect there is an addition of the fourth leg.
+The design of this cafe is quite similar to the U-shaped layout; expect there is an addition of the fourth leg.
 This leg provides extra space where the second cook or people related to the commercial like the waiter can easily seat and work all day long.
 With all the above-listed types of kitchens-, the U, L or the G- having an island can boost the seating capacity of the cooking arena.
 Also, it provides extra storage to keep the various cooking equipment and other related stuff.

 The Last Advice